1992 European Community Monitor Mission helicopter shootdown: Incident

 On 7 January 1992, a pair of Italian Army Agusta-Bell AB-206L LongRanger helicopters operated by ECMM observers entered Croatian air space from Hungary.
-The helicopters were white-painted and unarmed.
+The helicopters were painted white and unarmed.
 They were flying from the Yugoslav capital of Belgrade to Zagreb via Kaposvár, Hungary.
 Authorities in Belgrade claim the helicopters were authorised to fly to Hungary, but that the pilots were warned they were not allowed to fly to Zagreb because no flights in Croatian airspace were permitted.
 The EC dismissed those claims, saying that the flight was approved in advance by Yugoslav air controllers.
 The approval was forwarded to the Yugoslav Air Force operations centre, but the order was never forwarded to the 5th Aviation Corps in Bihać, Bosnia and Herzegovina.

 After the two helicopters were spotted by a Yugoslav Air Force tracking radar near Bihać, a pair of Mikoyan-Gurevich MiG-21s, which were on standby at the Željava Air Base near Bihać, were ordered to take off and intercept the aircraft.
 The MiG-21s, assigned to the 125th Squadron of the 117th Fighter Aviation Regiment, were piloted by Lieutenant Emir Šišić and Captain Danijel Borović.
 However, Borović declared that his aircraft had a problem with its engine, and Šišić took off alone. Šišić was guided to the incoming helicopters at an altitude of 3000 m, and then ordered to make a full circle with his jet.
 As he turned around, he spotted the helicopters flying below his plane, at an altitude of 600 m. Šišić requested further orders and was told to shoot the helicopters down.
 The order was issued by the duty officer at the Željava Air Base, Lieutenant Colonel Dobrivoje Opačić.

-Šišić pursued the helicopters, firing aircraft gun in front of the helicopters, but his aircraft was not armed with tracer ammunition and the helicopter pilots were not able to observe that they were fired upon.
+Šišić pursued the helicopters, firing shots in front of the helicopters, but his aircraft was not armed with tracer ammunition and the helicopter pilots were not able to observe that they were fired upon.
 Flying at a speed of 1000 kph, he switched to missiles and registered that the missile seekers had acquired the targets. Šišić fired two infrared homing R-60 missiles.
 One of the missiles flew between the two helicopters, while the other struck the engine of the lead helicopter.
 The helicopter was shot down near the village of Podrute, located in an area administered by the city of Novi Marof, north of Zagreb.
 The second helicopter had to crash-land to evade the attack.